48302-DiogoJesus/PythonFTPClient/README.md

 pip install Path
 ```

-All the other libraries are installed by default with a normal Python installation:
+Note: All the other libraries are installed by default with a normal Python installation

-#### Libraries Used
+### Libraries Used

 * sys
 * os